Lemon balm, Melissa officinalis L. hero image

 Magical effects of lemon balm

-Magically lemon balm is certainly no less interesting.
-She is mainly used for love and fertility magic and healing magic, but can be used just as well if you need some success or money.
-Interesting detail, in some regions it is recommended to collect the herb naked for optimal effect.
+Magically, lemon balm is certainly no less interesting.
+It is mainly used for love, fertility and healing magic and it is useful when you need some success or money.

 Botanical description Lemon balm, Melissa officinalis L.